 1990-1991 - Egypt takes a leading role in liberating Kuwait from Iraqi occupation during the first Gulf War.

 September 7, 2005 - Egypt holds its first multi-candidate presidential election.
-Hosni Mubarak is wins reelection with 88% of the vote.
+Mubarak wins re-election with 88% of the vote.

-January 25, 2011 - In the wake of a government overthrow in Tunisia, protests break out in Egypt.
+January 25, 2011 - Protests break out in Egypt.
 Thousands of people take to the streets to protest corruption and poverty in the country.

-February 11, 2011 - Vice President Omar Suleiman announces that Hosni Mubarak has decided "to step down as president of Egypt and has assigned the Higher Council of the Armed Forces to run the affairs of the country."
+February 11, 2011 - Suleiman announces that Mubarak has decided “to step down as president of Egypt and has assigned the Higher Council of the Armed Forces to run the affairs of the country.”

 February 13, 2011 - The Armed Forces Supreme Council dissolves Egypt’s parliament and suspends the constitution, adding in plans to appoint a committee to propose constitutional changes to voters.